ivan-molnar/skills_display/README.md

 ## Disclaimers

 - This project is still in Beta and therefore is still prone to changes during developpement.
-- The exact method in which points move from sub-activites to higher-order activites is yet to be disclosed by the school, therefore these are currently not calculated by the product
+- The exact method in which points move from sub-activites to higher-order activites is yet to be disclosed by the school, therefore these are currently not calculated by the product.

 # Installation